0xReLogic/Go-ShareIt/README.md

 - **Secure One-Time Downloads**: Each generated link is valid for only a single download.
 - **Self-Destructing Files**: After a successful download, the file is immediately and permanently deleted from the server's storage.
+- **Offline Local Transfers**: Share files across devices on the same Wi-Fi or mobile hotspot network without using internet data.
 - **Zero External Dependencies**: Built using only the Go standard library, making it lightweight and fast.
 - **Cross-Platform**: Comes with a simple build script to generate binaries for Windows, macOS, and Linux.
 - **Self-Contained Executable**: All necessary assets, including the web interface, are embedded directly into the executable file.
 This means you can run it anywhere without needing extra files.